 |Welcome to the Pleasant Hill (Missouri) Historical Society's Website. |

-We have quarterly meetings with interesting programs in January, April, July and October, at 2:30 PM on the 3rd Sunday of the month.
-Visitors are encouraged to attend.
+We have quarterly meetings with interesting programs in January, April, July and October.
+This year the April meeting will be the 4th Sunday due to Easter falling on our regular meeting date.
 We also have many opportunities for volunteers to work on projects in the museum: clipping newspapers, organizing notebooks of information, researching topics for future publications, and designing and preparing new displays.
+We are also needing volunteers to be docents to assist visitors to the museum.

 |OUR COLLECTIONS Interesting displays of pictures and artifacts related to the Pleasant Hill area and individuals who have lived here.
 Includes military, civil war, African Congo artifacts from a former missionary from Pleasant Hill and much more.